openvolley/file_sender/README.md

 [![Lifecycle: maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)
 <!-- badges: end -->

-A cross-platform app for monitoring a volleyball scout file and sending it to a remote server when it changes.
+A cross-platform app for monitoring a volleyball scout file and making it available to remote users.
 It is intended as an open mechanism for sharing live-scouted data files (so that they can be used by coaches or others, in online apps or similar, as the match progresses).

-The file is shared locally and over the internet.
+The file is shared locally as well as over the internet.
 Internet sharing means that it can be accessed anywhere in the world (but only if the scout's laptop has internet access).
 Local sharing means that scouts without internet access can still share their file with other users on the same local network.

 ## Security note

-This app uses https://getpantry.cloud/ as the internet data exchange platform, because it is free to use and has a simple API for access.
+For internet sharing, this app uses https://getpantry.cloud/ as its data exchange platform, because it is free to use and has a simple API for access.
 Note, however, that anyone who knows your pantry ID can see any file that you upload.
 Also be aware that once a file has been uploaded, its live data link has your pantry ID embedded in it.
 We therefore do not recommend using this app for uploading sensitive files.
 A more appropriate mechanism for sensitive data might be added at a later date, if there is a demand for it.

 Science Untangled users can share live-scouted stats without exposing their pantry ID &mdash; see "Live stats" below.

 ## How to use

+### Installation

 1. Download and install the Scoutfile sender app from the [GitHub releases page](https://github.com/scienceuntangled/file_sender/releases).
 Installers are available for Windows, Mac, and Linux.
-If you are not a Science Untangled user, you can choose the app version without the SU live app link (it will show the data link only).
+If you are not a Science Untangled user, you can choose the app version without the SU live app link (it will show the data links only).

-   Note that you will get a warning when installing (on some platforms) about "untrusted software" because we have not digitally signed the executables.
+   Note that on some platforms you will get a warning when installing about "untrusted software" because we have not digitally signed the executables.
 If you are so inclined, you can [build the executable yourself](?tab=readme-ov-file#building-from-source) to be sure that they have not been tampered with.

 1. For internet sharing, you will need a pantry ID.
 Go to https://getpantry.cloud/ and look for the "Create a Pantry" button.
 It will give you a pantry ID &mdash; save this somewhere.

-1. Start the Scoutfile sender app, and then:

-    - for internet sharing, enter your pantry ID into the associated text box
+## Usage

+For both internet and local sharing:

-    - click the `Select scout file` button and choose your scout file.
+1. Start the Scoutfile sender app, and then click the `Select scout file` button and choose your scout file.

     NOTE: it is best to point the file sender at your "safety scout" file (DataVolley) or "live export" file (VolleyStation) &mdash; these files are automatically saved at the end of each rally.
 The file sender will detect the updated file each time it is saved and re-upload it.
-If you point the file sender at a dvw file in your regular "Seasons" directory (DataVolley) you will need to remember to manually save the file whenever you want the updated data to be re-uploaded
+If you point the file sender at a dvw file in your regular DataVolley "Seasons" directory you will need to remember to manually save the file whenever you want the updated data to be shared

+### Internet sharing

+For internet sharing:

+2) Enter your pantry ID into the associated text box

-    - the `Use base64 encoding` box is ticked by default, and is probably safest to leave that way.
+2) The `Use base64 encoding` box is ticked by default, and is probably safest to leave that way.
 You might not need this if your file does not use any non-ASCII text (i.e. no accented, Cyrillic, kanji, or similar non-ASCII characters).
 Base64 encoding can cope with such text, but creates a larger file that will be slightly slower to process.
 If you see an error saying "stream did not contain valid UTF-8" then base64 encoding must be used.
 (Base64 encoding only matters for internet sharing, not local.)

-1. The "Internet status" icon will show a progress indicator each time the file is uploading, followed by a green tick if the upload was successful or a red cross if not.
+2) The "Internet status" icon will show a progress indicator each time the file is uploading, followed by a green tick if the upload was successful or a red cross if not.

-1. The "Local status" icon will similarly show a green tick or red cross.
+### Local sharing

+For local sharing, you will need to be connected to a local wifi network.
+The bench laptop (or whatever client will be reading the live-scouted file) needs to be on the same network.
+Once you have selected a scout file to share, the Scoutfile sender will start a local webserver through which it delivers the file to those other users.
+The "Local status" icon will show a green tick or red cross.

 ## Accessing the live data